Faculty & Staff

 Director of Choral and Vocal Music

-Prior to teaching high school Jodi maintained a competitive piano studio for over twenty-five years.
-She received a Master’s degree in Choral Conducting from California State University East Bay where she was a vocal coach, conducted university choirs, and was a graduate teaching assistant.
-She also obtained a Bachelor’s degree in Piano Performance and Pedagogy from San Jose State University.
-Jodi’s mentors include Buddy James, Jeffrey Sykes, Laurel Brettel, Ted Reid, and Susan Bana.
+Prior to teaching high school, Jodi maintained a competitive piano studio for over twenty-five years.
+She earned a Bachelor’s degree in Piano Performance and Pedagogy from San Jose State University and a Master’s degree in Choral Conducting from California State University East Bay where she was a vocal coach, conducted university choirs, and was a graduate teaching assistant.
+She anticipates finishing her doctoral work in conducting performance May 2023.
+Jodi’s mentors include Buddy James, Jeffrey Sykes, Laurel Brettel, David Rentz, Ted Reid, and Susan Bana.
+In addition to her work with Mater Dei High School Choirs she is the California conductor with Millennial® Choirs & Orchestras.

 Jodi is an active member of American Choral Directors Association, The National Association for Music Education, and Chorus America.
-Jodi and her husband, Jeff, are the parents of six children and proud grandparents to their new grandchild.
+Jodi Reed and her husband are the parents of six children, three of which are proud Monarchs, and grandparents to three amazing little ones.
+Jodi enjoys scuba diving, paddle boarding and any time spent in the ocean.

 Year Appointed: 2019